-August is an important month for two groups of people as this is when they get their exam results, after two months of waiting.
-18-year olds get their A level* results in the middle of the month and this can affect which university they end up going to.
-They usually need good results to get a place at their first choice of university.
+August is an especially important month for two particular groups of people as this is when they get their exam results.
+In the middle of the month, 18-year-olds get their A-level* results, after two months of waiting.
+They usually need good results to get a place at their first choice of university so these results are particularly important.
 A week later, 16-year-olds get their GCSE* results.
-These usually have less impact on a young person’s future but they may need good grades to enter a new school or a college.
+These possibly have less impact on a young person’s future but some students need good grades to enter a new school or a college.

 The last Monday in August is a national holiday, also called a bank holiday.
-A lot of special events take place around the country during this long weekend, the most famous of which is the Notting Hill Carnival.
+A lot of special events take place around the country during this long weekend, the most famous of which is the Notting Hill Carnival in London.
 This is a celebration of Afro-Caribbean culture.
-Notting Hill is an area of London and there is a parade through the streets with people dancing, playing music and wearing colourful costumes.
+There is a parade through the streets with people dancing, playing music and wearing colourful costumes.
 There are also many stalls selling Caribbean food.
-Over a million visitors go to see the carnival every year.
+Over a million visitors visit Notting Hill every year to see the carnival and take in the atmosphere.

 * A levels = Advanced level exams

 GCSE = General Certificate of Secondary Education

 If you would like to learn more about English life, try my e-book, "A Year in England".
 It contains a text like this for each month, plus a vocabulary list and reading comprehension questions.
 There are also bonus sections about Christmas and Easter.
 Click the image below or visit my shop.